mobilecoinofficial/desktop-wallet/README.md

 ### Setup

-Depending on your local platform, you'll need to add the `full-service-testnet` and `ingest-enclave` binaries in the appropriate directory found in `./full-service-bin` (examples of file location: `./full-service-bin/ingest-enclave.test.net.css` and `./full-service-bin/mac/full-service-testnet`.
+Depending on your local platform, you'll need to add the correct version of [full-service binaries](https://github.com/mobilecoinofficial/full-service/releases/tag/v1.0.0-pre.5) to the `./full-service-bin` directory.
 If you add the binaries, you will likely need to give permissions for the dev environment to run them.
-In the directory with the binaries, grant permission: ` chmod +x full-service-testnet`.
+In the directory with the binaries, grant permission: `chmod +x full-service`.

 ### Dev